andreaswachowski/pianochords/README.md

 `pianochords_ankideck.tgz` and [import it in Anki](http://ankisrs.net/docs/manual.html#importing).
 Make sure you follow the advise in [Anki's section on Importing Media](http://ankisrs.net/docs/manual.html#importing-media).

+To practice for a song, analyse the lead sheet at the piano and find the chord inversions you are going to use.
+Then tag the corresponding chords in the deck, e.g. with `song:all_the_things_you_are`.
+Create a filtered deck using that tag, and practice exactly the chords you need.

 ### Using the generator
 For a start, try